Let's Build Resiliency from the Roots Up

 Plant Cunning Logo

-The speakers for the 2023 Plant Cunning Conference are some of the most inspiring thought leaders, authors, herbalist, astrologers and gardeners of our time.
-We will have plant walks, fungi walks, lectures, hands on workshops and a Keynote from renouned herbalist, author and teacher Matthew Wood.
+The speakers at the 2026 Plant Cunning Conference are some of the most inspiring thought leaders, authors, herbalist, astrologers and gardeners of our time.
+We have plant walks, fungi walks, hands on workshops and lectures.
+Our key-note speaker is, herbalist, author, artist and Druid- Dana O'Driscoll of a The Druids Garden.
+We are honored to have 7Song of the Northeast School of Botanical Medicine and Kate Gilday of Woodland Essence, as well as many others- check out the list.

 Kate Gilday